 The Planning Commission consists of the mayor, city manager, one council member, and six citizen members.
 The commission has powers and duties set forth by the Michigan Planning Enabling Act and the Michigan Zoning Enabling Act.
 The commission meets the fourth Tuesday of each month at 5:30 p.m. in the City Center.
-The commission may hold special meetings when necessary and occasionally appoints committees of members to work on projects.
+The commission may hold special meetings when necessary and often appoints committees of members to work on projects.
 The planning commission requires a large time commitment.